 The state government has a vision of transforming Meghalaya into a fruits and flowers state of the country by setting “Horti- hubs” in different districts of the state so as to harness horticultural crops and take them to a larger scale.
 Hence, making them more viable and productive.
 (Source)

-Let us read more on how the horticultural revolution of strawberry cultivation has brought about drastic change in income, employment opportunities and holistic development in the socio-economic condition of the people.
+Let us learn more on how the horticultural revolution of strawberry cultivation has brought about drastic change in income, employment opportunities and holistic development in the socio-economic condition of the people.

-Sohliya village located in Ribhoi district which is about 30km from Shillong is selected as a hub of strawberry cultivation in Meghalaya, endowed with climatic conditions conducive for their growth.
+Sohliya village located in Ribhoi district which is about 30km from Shillong has been selected as a hub of strawberry cultivation in Meghalaya, as it is endowed with climatic conditions for its growth.
 The success of Sohliya village as a strawberry hub in the state has provided a momentum to other districts to cultivate the crop, with East Khasi Hills leading the way by initiating 2 hectares clustered cultivation of the crop in Mawpran village which is about 58 km from Shillong.

 In the year 2004, the Technology Mission on Horticulture – North east (TMH-NE), North Eastern Council (NEC) and the State Government Centre of Excellence for Strawberries supported strawberry plantation in the village.
 Their main objective was to grow a C2C Agri-business initiative at a village near Dewlieh.
 The purpose of the initiative was to set up a successful commercial model that would drive revenue for the people.
 With these small beginnings, now Meghalaya has emerged as one of the largest producers of strawberries in the country.
 (Source)

 Here is a success story of one of the strawberry farmers of Sohliya village.
 Nearly a decade ago, the village headman O. Lyngkhoi of Sohliya village brought a few strawberry plants and grew them on a very small scale.